A tool for diagnosis

 - Provide a complete list of all the medicines you are taking — including any over-the-counter medications and natural

-- Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Sumana Moole, Dr. Long B. Nguyen, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will also want to know if you have a heart, lung or other medical condition that may need special attention before, during or after Capsule Endoscopy.
+- Dr. Singh, Dr. Rashbaum, Dr. Nitin Parikh, Dr. Long B. Nguyen, Dr. Jae Kim, Dr. Ruth Montalvo, Tammi D’Elena, PA-C; and Vanessa T. Dang, MSN, APRN; will also want to know if you have a heart, lung or other medical condition that may need special attention before, during or after Capsule Endoscopy.